Serverless architecture

 Query executors

-Query executors rank records based on the similarity of their dense vector value to the dense vector value in the query and then choose the top_k records.
-If the query includes a metadata filter, records that don’t match the filter are excluded before records are ranked.
-If the query includes a sparse vector value (i.e., hybrid search), the sparse value is considered when ranking records.
+Query executors select records based on the similarity of their dense vector value to the dense vector value in the query and then identify the top_k

-In parallel, records in the freshness layer are ranked based on the similarity of their dense vector value to the dense vector value in the query and the top_k records are chosen.
+records. - If the query includes a sparse vector value (i.e., hybrid search), query executors select records based on the similarity of both their dense and sparse vector values to the dense and sparse vector value in the query and then identify the